nwisr/nwisr.github.io/newreferees/index.md

 ## Sign up for leagues (indoor facilities)

+NOTE: We have changed from SportZing to Horizon.
+The following information is out-of-date.

 Each indoor or futsal facility is considered a separate league within Sportzing.
 When you login to Sportzing for the first time, you will not be a member of any leagues.
 The first thing you should do is join the facilities (leagues) you want to work at using the Sportzing website.

 As an Independent Contractor, you can sign up for as many or as few facilities as you wish, but the more you are willing to work in, the more likely you are to get games.
 If you only sign up for one facility, and that facility only has one floor, and has games on only a few nights a week, you are not likely to be assigned to many (or any) games at that facility.